joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/17/world/europe/north-korea-workers-russia.html

 **Brad Lander Is Arrested by ICE Agents at Immigration Courthouse**\
-`Mr. Lander, the New York City comptroller who is running for mayor, was handcuffed as he tried to steer a man past Immigration and Customs Enforcement officers.`\
+`Mr. Lander, the New York City comptroller and a candidate for mayor, was handcuffed as he tried to steer a man past Immigration and Customs Enforcement officers.`\
 https://nytimes.com/2025/06/17/nyregion/brad-lander-immigration-ice.html

 **A Nuclear Deal Is Still Possible**\